 For these reasons, and many more, it’s hard to make the right rollback decision in the moment during a feature release test.
 Instead, it’s better to make your rollback decisions before you release your new features into the wild.

 Here’s what we mean.

 Basically, before you release any new features to any real-world users, you first decide what success and failure looks like for this feature in objective, data-driven terms.

 Then, you decide how much data your release will need to generate before you can make an accurate call about whether the feature is a success or a failure.

 Finally, you use these parameters during your release to make objective “yes/no” decisions about whether or not you should rollback your feature at any point.
 Instead of getting caught up in the moment, you just monitor the performance metrics that you decided were most important, and once they hit the thresholds you set prior to release you simply follow the plan and you either rollback the feature or you don’t— no real-time agonizing required.

 In the past, it was near-impossible to perform a rollback quickly from a technical perspective.
 You needed to have a technical team standing by, waiting to dig into the code to turn off live features, or to revert to a prior state of the entire platform.
 The entire process was slow, it was labor-intensive, and it took your technical teams away from their valuable development work.

-Flagship also gives you—or any non-technical user—the ability to perform sophisticated feature releases and rollbacks.
+AB Tasty also gives you—or any non-technical user—the ability to perform sophisticated feature releases and rollbacks.
 You can release multiple features at once, monitor how each feature is performing individually, and only rollback the features that aren’t delivering.
 You can roll out a feature to multiple user segments and only rollback that feature to the individual segments that aren’t responding well to it.
-We designed Flagship to make the execution of rollbacks faster, easier, and far more intuitive than they ever were before.
+We designed our server-side solution to make the execution of rollbacks faster, easier, and far more intuitive than they ever were before.